microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 2. Right click on the ContosoExpenses project and choose **Unload Project**.
 3. Right click again on it and choose **Edit ContosoExpenses.csproj**.
 Notice how the XML that defines the project is very verbose.
 You're looking at the old .csproj style, which has been replaced by the new .NET SDK project style, which is much more concise and easier to manipulate.
 The first step to move your application to .NET Core 3.0 is to leverage the new SDK style.
 Close Visual Studio.
 4. The solution contains a data library called **ContosoExpenses.Data** which has the same configuration of the main application.
 It's based on the .NET Framework 4.7.2 and it's using the old .csproj format style.
-5. To help with the conversion we're going to use a tool provided by the .NET team called [Try / Convert](https://github.com/dotnet/try-convert).
+5. To help with the conversion we're going to use a tool provided by the .NET team called [try-convert](https://github.com/dotnet/try-convert).
 The tool will migrate your existing projects to the new SDK style.
-It's called "try / convert" because there are lot of factors involved in a .NET project which are hard to detect with an automatic tool and, as such, it's likely that you will still need to do some manual steps, as we're going to see.
+It's called "try-convert" because there are lot of factors involved in a .NET project which are hard to detect with an automatic tool and, as such, it's likely that you will still need to do some manual steps, as we're going to see.
 6. Let's install the tool.
 First, go to the [GitHub repository](https://github.com/dotnet/try-convert/releases) and download the file with **.nupkg** extension that is included in the most recent release.
 Download it in the `C:\WinAppsModernizationWorkshop\` folder.
 7. Open a command prompt and run the following command: